-Below is the eighth edition of our weekly Rookie of the Year stock watch.
+Below is the ninth and final edition of our weekly Rookie of the Year stock watch.
 Please note this is not a re-ranking of the BA Top 100 prospects or BA's preseason rookie rankings, but rather a snapshot of where the Rookie of the Year races stand at various points in time throughout the season.

 1. Kyle Lewis, OF, Mariners